This tutorial should take approximately 20-30 minutes to complete.

 Well done!
 You have properly set up, configured, and validated your hardware.
 Next, you'll configure your Notecard to communicate with Notehub.

-Notehub is a cloud service that securely communicates with the Notecard, provides tooling for managing fleets of devices, allows you to perform over-the-air Notecard firmware updates, and makes it easy for you to route data to your own cloud applications or services.
+Notehub is a secure proxy cloud service that communicates with the Notecard, provides tooling for managing fleets of devices, allows you to perform over-the-air Notecard and host MCU firmware updates, and makes it easy for you to route data to your own cloud applications.

-In this section, you’ll start simple by setting up a Notehub Project and creating your first ProductUID.
-A ProductUID is the unique identifier you will use to associate a Notecard to a Notehub Project, and ensure that data from the Notecard ends up in the right location.
+In this section, you'll set up a Notehub Project and create your first ProductUID.
+A ProductUID is the unique identifier you will use to associate a Notecard with a Notehub Project, and ensure that data from the Notecard ends up in the right location.

 Create a Notehub Account